 Analytics and Reporting

-- It is important to measure and analyze the various ABM activities and the impact ABM is having on the sales pipeline.
-Marketers should consider tools that give full-funnel analytics that spans across the entire customer lifecycle
+It is important to measure and analyze the various ABM activities and the impact ABM is having on the sales pipeline.
+Marketers should consider tools that give full-funnel analytics that spans the entire customer lifecycle.

 Training and Customer Support

-- Another key question to you should pose to ABM solution providers is the support they offer to customers and training that is required to realize the complete potential of the tool.
+Another key question you should pose to ABM solution providers is the support they offer to customers and the training that is required to realize the complete potential of the tool.
 Offering training programs for both sales and marketing teams will be at the core of the tool adoption

 Trust these two tips will keep you in good stead when you get started with Account Based Marketing.